srmcgann/Coordinates/README.md

                       // dodecahedron
                       // icosahedron
                       // rectangle (is a squre, unless you use a scale above)
+                      // cylinder
+                         // accepts 'rows' and 'cols' parameters, optionally.
+                         // if omitted, high-res cylinder is quick-loaded.
+                         // recommend zero subs, omit rows/cols unless custom
+                         // cylinder is needed.
+Or create a custom shape.
                       // obj
                       // custom shape
                          // "custom shapes" may be obtained from any